kshaffer/courses/materials/mt4-finalPaper.md

 ### Assessment ###

 This project will assess all of the concepts for this unit (below).
+Make sure as you are working that you demonstrate mastery of all of these objectives, and double-check them (perhaps with a partner) before submission.

 Analytical concepts: